nirmata/povs/pod-security/README.md

 restrict-volume-types            true         Audit             true    27m

 ```
 Now try to deploy the insecure workload again.
-You will see that it will pod will get deployed as the policies are deployed in `Audit` mode.
+You will see that the pod will get deployed as the policies are deployed in `Audit` mode.
 The violations will be reported in the policy reports.
 ```sh
  kubectl -n kyverno-test run nginx --image nginx --dry-run=server pod/nginx created (server dry run)